hashicorp/nomad/website/source/docs/job-specification/service.html.md

   access to the address for any HTTP or TCP checks.
 Added in Nomad 0.7.1.
 See [below for details.](#using-driver-address-mode) Unlike `port`, this setting is *not* inherited from the `service`.

+  Docker and IPv6 containers: If you want to check the IPv6 address of the container you'll have to enable this and specify `use_ipv6_address` in the docker driver configuration.
+See [below for examples.](#IPv6 docker containers)

 - `args` `(array<string>: [])` - Specifies additional arguments to the
   `command`.
 This only applies to script-based health checks.